-The syllabus is intended to provide the basis for a broad understanding of economics, within half the curriculum time of the H2 Economics syllabus.
+The syllabus is intended to provide the basis for a broad understanding of economics.
 Specifically, the syllabus aims to develop in candidates:

 - an understanding of fundamental economic concepts, theories and principles, and of the tools and methods of analysis used by economists - 2 the ability to use the tools and methods of economic reasoning to explain and analyse economic issues, and to evaluate perspectives and decisions of economic agents - the habit of reading critically, from a variety of sources, to gain information about the changing economic activities and policies at the national and international levels; and - 4 the ability to use evidence in making well-reasoned economic arguments to arrive at rational and considered decisions.